stabix/stabix/doc/preCPFE_gui.rst

        :scale: 40 %
        :align: center

-       *Figure 8 : Screenshot of the preCPFE GUI for the bicrystal indentation with Berkovich indenter.*
+       *Screenshot of the preCPFE GUI for the bicrystal indentation with Berkovich indenter.*

 AFM topography
 ***************